cmpe295-smart-city-traffic-ai-platform/DCRNN_PyTorch_Modified/README.md

 In order to address this issue, we have decided to perform a sensitivity analysis test using their training routine.
 This is done by creating 5 models each for sets of configurations containing different values for the sequence length and horizon parameters.
-We have thus assigned these hyperparameters units of 1 , 6 , and 18 , where a unit is 5 minutes (Figures 12.a, 12.b, and 12.c, respectively).
-Other hyper parameters that were available, such as learning rate, remained identical across runs.
+We have thus assigned these hyperparameters units of 1, 6, and 18, where a unit is 5 minutes (Figures 12.a, 12.b, and 12.c, respectively).
+Other hyperparameters that were available, such as learning rate, remained identical across runs.
 With the aim of visualising the results of our experiment, we calculated the average learning curve for each test scenario, as displaying 5 overlapping curves would impede analysis.
 Consequently, we attempted to showcase the spread of the